An invitation to Alexandrov geometry: CAT(0) spaces: Polyhedral spaces

-A small neighborhood of $p$ is isometric to a neighborhood of the tip of $\Cone\Sigma_p$.
-(If $\spc{P}$ is a spherical polyhedral space, then a small neighborhood of $p$ is isometric to a neighborhood of the north pole in $\Susp\Sigma_p$.)
-In fact, if this property holds at any point of a compact length space $\spc{P}$, then $\spc{P}$ is a polyhedral space, see \cite{lebedeva-petrunin-poly} by Nina Lebedeva and the third author.
+A small neighborhood of $p$ is isometric to a neighborhood of the tip of $\Cone\Sigma_p$ (or $\Susp \Sigma_p$ if $\spc{P}$ is spehrical).
+In fact, if this property holds at any point of a compact length space $\spc{P}$, then $\spc{P}$ is a polyhedral space \cite{lebedeva-petrunin}.